-Professor Rebecca Penneys introduces RPPF 2017 at USF in Tampa.
+Professor Emerita Rebecca Penneys introduces RPPF 2018

 --- Andrew Yang, Mannes School of Music, USA

 The purpose of the Rebecca Penneys Piano Festival is to understand and encourage the uniqueness of each student’s talents and career goals.
 My personal mission is to promote a creative and successful enhancement to the traditional academic school year, to create a kind of Turkish Bazaar for pianists.
 Our program offers an exceptional and exciting mixture of traditional and innovative classes, lessons and concerts with an international multi-generational faculty and LEGACY guests.
 We offer all the lessons and practice time (7:30 am to midnight) you could wish for.
 There are daily lessons, classes and wonderful performance opportunities.
 Students design their own course of study and may have lessons and classes with as many teachers as possible, even every day!
 Unique to RPPF is the opportunity for each pianist to have private lessons from 16-19 artist-teachers on all aspects of learning and performing repertoire.
 Our class themes are broadly as follows but we also have short Special Topic sessions almost daily.
 Special Topic Classes cater to the students' needs.
 A list of our traditional Special Topics classes is below.

 Motion and Emotion: How to use physical motions in playing to achieve maximum emotional expression.
 The focus is on solving musical and technical problems and developing fluent and efficient practice and performance skills.